epics-containers/epics-containers.github.io/docs/reference/cli.md

 The python project {any}`edge-containers-cli` is installed as part of the Python section of the initial tutorial {any}`../tutorials/setup_workstation`.
 It provides a command line function `ec` with support for  managing and monitoring IOC instances.

 This tool is only required if you are deploying to Kubernetes.
 Docker compose provides a very similar set of commands for local deployment.
 Also note that `ec` supports both ArgoCD and pure Helm deployments.
-The tutorials will use ArgoCD, for information on Helm based deployments see {any}`helm` .
+The tutorials will use ArgoCD, for information on Helm based deployments see {std:ref}`helm` .

 The CLI is just a thin wrapper around the underlying tools that do the real work: